Methodology

 Age

 Age refers to the learner’s age at the start of the academic year.
-A very small number of learners (75 entrants) had unknown age.
-Percentages are based on learners where age is known.
+A very small number of learners (55 entrants) had unknown age.
+Percentages presented in the publication are based on learners where age is known.

 Sex